-In a recent post we looked at TC Assumed Knowledge work for TPS Modular students.
-Here we look at the TPS Pre-Course work for TPS Modular Students attending classes to August exams.
+In a recent post we looked at TPS Assumed Knowledge work for TPS Modular students.
+Here we look at the TPS Pre-Course work.

-Remember you should be regularly referring to your pre-course timetable during the pre-course period.
-There are far fewer weeks in your timetable dedicated to the TPS pre-course work so you will be glad to see that there isn’t as much work to complete for pre-course as there was for assumed knowledge.
+Remember you should be regularly referring to the pre-course timetable you were emailed with your joining instructions during the pre-course period.
+There are far fewer hours in your timetable dedicated to the TPS pre-course work compared to the assumed knowledge, so you will be glad to see that there isn’t as much work to complete for pre-course.

 Pre-course work for FR, ABS or Afin